-Currently, I'm the senior technology reporter covering innovation at Ars Technica.
-I'm also a senior lecturer in MIT's Graduate Program in Science Writing, an intensive and highly selective one-year Master's program, where I teach news reporting, editing, and digital journalism.
+Outside of TechCrunch, I'm a senior lecturer in MIT's Graduate Program in Science Writing, an intensive and highly selective one-year Master's program, where I teach editing and digital journalism.

 In 2018–2019, I spent a year at MIT as a Knight Science Journalism Fellow studying new business models for journalism as well as architecture, electrochemistry, life cycle analysis, and entrepreneurship.